react/react-native-website/docs/images.md

 ### Bundling images in an asset catalog (iOS)

 By default the bundler copies each required image, along with every `@2x` and `@3x` variant, into your iOS app as a loose file next to the JavaScript bundle.
-On iOS you can instead have them compiled into an [asset catalog](https://developer.apple.com/documentation/xcode/managing-assets-with-asset-catalogs), so the system ships and loads only the scale a device needs and resolves each image in a single named lookup.
+On iOS you can instead have them compiled into an [asset catalog](https://developer.apple.com/documentation/xcode/managing-assets-with-asset-catalogs), so the system ships only the scale a device needs.

 To opt in, set the `RCTUseAssetCatalog` key to `true` in your app's `Info.plist`: